 Conjoined twins, 19, who were abandoned by their parents when they were born, land their first job after graduating from high school – with two salaries.

-Conjoined twins, 19, who were abandoned by their parents when they were born, land their first job after finishing high school – with two salaries.

 The twins were abandoned as babies and were now living in a shelter for children from low-income families.